 49 CFR Part 40 is a DOT-wide regulation that states how to conduct DOT Drug Testing.
 It also explains the process of returning employees to safety-sensitive duties after they violate a DOT drug and alcohol regulation.
 Part 40 applies to all DOT-regulated testing, regardless of what agency-specific rule applies to an employer.

 Whether you are an airline covered by FAA rules or a trucking company covered by FMCSA rules, Part 40 procedures for collecting and testing specimens and reporting of test results apply to you.
 Each DOT agency-specific regulation spells out who is subject to testing, when and in what situations for a particular transportation industry.

 Reasons for Needing a DOT Drug Test

-There are six reasons in which an employer must request a drug test using federal authority:
+There are five reasons in which an employer may request a DOT drug test: